 4.2.4 Device type 4: Four-Microphone Smartphone device 2

-4.2.4.1 General
+4.2.4.1 Overview

 This four-microphone smartphone is similar to the device 1 in clause 4.2.3, however, there are some differences between the two devices.
 The parameters and differences are shown in the following clauses.